mthomas-github/urlshortner-node-vue-code-example/Readme.md

 URL Shortner using Node.js, Express, MongoDB, Vue.JS

 # How To Run
+1. cd server && npm i
+2. cd ../client && yarn install

-1. Use following command to run project `cd client && yarn start`
+3. Use following command to run project `yarn start`
-2. Insert a valid URL (ex: https://www.google.com).
+4. Insert a valid URL (ex: https://www.google.com).
-3. Click on Result to be redirected.
+5. Click on Result to be redirected.

 # Libraries
 1. Axios